mihuman/flight-route-finder/README.md

 * Finding routes using both the flights and switches between adjacent airports.
 * Setting a maximum number of stops when finding a route (default is 3).
+* Setting a maximum number of 'ground' switches when finding a route (default is 1).
 * Some of the API design best practices implemented: logging, CORS, securing HTTP headers, compression, simple validation middleware, and more.
 For a minimal API with less dependencies, see the `minimal` branch.